-Autism, also known as ASD, is a spectrum of disorders that causes impairment in social interaction, as well as the presence of repetitive, restricted behaviors and interests.
+Autism,1 also known as autism spectrum disorder (ASD), is a disorder2 that causes impairment in social interaction, as well as the presence of repetitive, restricted behaviors and interests.
 It is usually first diagnosed in early childhood.

-What are some of the symptoms of ASD?
+What are some of the symptoms of autism?

-In 2013, however, the American Psychiatric Association released the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) , which replaced these subtypes with the current spectrum system.
+In 2013 the American Psychiatric Association updated the criteria for diagnosing ASD in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-Although recent studies indicate that the rate of ASD appears on the rise, the causes of these disorders are not well-understood.
+Although recent studies indicate that the rate of ASD is rising, the causes of these disorders are not well-understood.
 Over time, scientists have found that rare gene changes, or mutations, as well as small common genetic variations, are associated with ASD, thus implying a genetic component.
 However, a growing area of research indicates that ASD may be caused by an interaction of genetic and environmental factors.

 For example, one hypothesis states that ASD may be triggered by a mother’s exposure to environmental agents while pregnant.
 These exposures, in turn, could cause or contribute to the child’s development of ASD.

 Related studies on ASD, genes, and the environment